TRAUMA SENSITIVE YOGA

 Mindful SElf-compassion

-I became a Trauma Center Trauma Sensitive Yoga (TCTSY) Facilitator in 2020.
+I was trained in Trauma Center Trauma Sensitive Yoga (TCTSY) in 2020.
 TCTSY is an evidenced-based clinical treatment for complex and chronic trauma or PTSD, developed by David Emerson and Jenn Turner of the Center for Trauma and Embodiment at the Justice Resource Institute.
 Research has found that TCTSY increases participants' sense of safety and connection in their own bodies, decreases dissociation and flashbacks, improves emotional self-regulation, and empowers choices in other areas of their lives.

 Each yoga form and movement is an invitation and participants are given an opportunity to make choices, be present in the moment, and notice feelings in a way that is useful to them.
 No previous yoga experience is necessary and TCTSY can be practiced on a mat or chair.
 Because the physical expression of the yoga form is less important than the inner experience, there are no physical assists.